 The IPF has developed and tested, ‘Twinning advanced’ and ‘Quality management in innovation agencies’ based on the EFQM Excellence model.
 Both tools rely on the expertise of peers and cooperation to develop and deliver better innovation support.
-Horizon2020 offers the tools to all agencies and supports collaboration by small grants.

 3 agencies join forces in a project to explore ‘an innovation support challenge’, like:

 - the design of new instruments for a specific target group (creative industries, web start-ups) or issue (‘incubation’, ‘managing growth’);

 - the redesign of an existing service to deliver it more efficiently or create synergies between European, national and regional support;

 - solutions for common problems linked to implementation, monitoring, impact assessment.

 Agencies cooperate reviewing their own practices and those of third parties – including from overseas.

 The partners jointly draft a ‘Design Options Paper’ that can be made available also to other interested agencies.
 All Design Options Papers developed as part of the H2020-INNOSUP action are published here.